 8 Biological Influences

-Heritability in intelligence and personality, neurobiological theories of personality, evolutionary influences & comparative personality.
+Heritability in intelligence and personality, neurobiological theories of personality, evolutionary influences & comparative personality, mental illness and personality disorders.

 9 Personality and culture